Our Sustainability Governance

 Learn more about our business principles and policy statements:

-In 2020, we decided to update our analysis to evaluate the impact of COVID-19 on our stakeholders’ expectations.
-Based on 2019 results, we carried out an in-depth stakeholder engagement exercise, consulting with over 4,000 stakeholders in 112 countries to evaluate the importance of each topic.
-At the same time, our Operations Council evaluated the potential impact these topics could have on SGS.
-The whole process has given us a deep understanding of the most material topics for the Group.
-The result of this analysis is our materiality matrix.
+In 2020, we conducted a comprehensive analysis to assess the COVID-19 pandemic's impact on stakeholder expectations.
+Based on 2019 results, we engaged with over 4,000 internal and external stakeholders across 112 countries to evaluate the significance of each topic.
+Simultaneously, our Operations Council assessed the potential impact of these topics on SGS.
+This thorough process provided us with a profound understanding of the most material issues for the Group, forming the foundation for our sustainability goals and corporate reporting.
+Annually, an external third party verifies and assures this analysis during the annual report process.

-In 2021 we have updated the impact and importance of material topics to better align them with the results of our 2021 risk assessment.
+In 2022, we updated the impact and importance of material topics to align them with our 2022 risk assessment.
+Each principal risk is linked to one or several material topics.

 United Nations Sustainable Development Goals (SDGs)